quaversa/wfmuplayer/README.md

 The dead links in the archives will be nixed over time.

-To use, clone/download the directory, place wfmufzfplayer in your $PATH and make them executable.
+To use, clone/download the directory, place wfmufzfplayer in your $PATH and make it executable.
 Then drop the wfmuplayer folder in home/user/.cache/..